 Ms. Boucher served as a state representative until 2009, when she was elected as the Connecticut state senator for the 26th Senatorial District.
 Over the course of her tenure as senator, from 2009 to 2019, she spent time as the chief deputy majority leader and served on a number of committees, including as co-chair of the General Assembly’s education and transportation committees and as vice chair of the finance, revenue and bonding committee.
 In her more than two decades in public office, she notably focused her efforts on education initiatives for the state, which led to the establishment of Connecticut’s 529 plan, preschool education programs for disadvantaged children, bilingual education reform and a bill mandating Holocaust education in all Connecticut public schools.

 Furthermore, Ms. Boucher was instrumental in crafting Connecticut’s landmark gun reform bill following the Sandy Hook tragedy in 2012.
-She also made an impact in regard to traffic relief and environmental conservation efforts, notably preventing the construction of a superhighway and facilitating the building of a greenway in its place, which enabled the preservation of several historic farms and the protection of the local wetlands.
+She also made an impact regarding traffic relief and environmental conservation efforts, notably preventing the construction of a superhighway and facilitating the building of a greenway in its place, which enabled the preservation of several historic farms and the protection of the local wetlands.
 In 2017, she helped create a bipartisan budget that capped spending and bonding, resulting in the state having a properly filled Rainy-Day Fund for the first time in decades.
-Today, Ms. Boucher is the director of Commonfund, a nonprofit asset management firm, where she has been active for two decades, first serving as the director of the Commonfund Institute before becoming director of the entire firm in 2015.
+Ms. Boucher is a former director of Commonfund, a nonprofit asset management firm, where she was active for two decades, first serving as the director of the Commonfund Institute before becoming director of the entire firm in 2015.

-For her excellence, Ms. Boucher has been the recipient of a number of honors and accolades.
+For her excellence, Ms. Boucher has been the recipient of numerous honors and accolades.
 In 2018, the Jewish Federation of Connecticut presented her with a Legislative Leadership Award for her work on the Holocaust education bill.
-She was also named a Children’s Champion by the Connecticut Early Childhood Alliance seven years in a row and has twice been recognized as an Environmental Champion by the Connecticut Coalition for Achievement and the Connecticut League of Conservation Voters.
-Other accolades to Ms. Boucher’s name include the Ambassador Award from the Council of Italian-American Organizations in 2010, the Legislator of the Year Award from the Connecticut Parent Coalition for Drug-Free Youth in 2005, and many, many more.
+She was also named a Children’s Champion by the Connecticut Early Childhood Alliance for seven years in a row and has twice been recognized as an Environmental Champion by both the Connecticut Coalition for Achievement and the Connecticut League of Conservation Voters.
+Other accolades to Ms. Boucher’s name include the Ambassador Award from the Council of Italian-American Organizations in 2010, the Legislator of the Year Award from the Connecticut Parent Coalition for Drug-Free Youth in 2005, and many more.